ibm-cloud-architecture/refarch-eda/README.md

 ## Extended Architecture

-With the basic reference architecture we examined how to develop event driven applications, how to take action on  events, and how to process event streams.
-While this may be enough for basic event driven applications there are two areas where we see and expect solutions to extend to:
+The Event Driven Reference Architecture provides the framework to support event driven applications and solutions,  the extended architecture provides the connections for

   * Integration with legacy apps and data resources
-  * Integration with analytics/Machine learning for real time insights
+  * Integration with Analytics/Machine learning to derive real time insights

-The architecture diagram below shows an extended view for how these capabilities fit to form an extended event driven architecture.
+The architecture diagram below shows how these capabilities fit to form an extended event driven architecture.

 <img src="docs/hl-arch-extended.png" width="1024px">